Adolescent Special Education, Combined Degree Pathways

 Admission into the combined pathways is highly selective.
 Matriculated undergraduate students apply to the combined pathway through the School for Graduate Studies online and will complete all of the application requirements.

-The admission application process includes a review of all coursework completed, a minimum recalculated GPA of 3.2 (most recent 60 credits earned), two recommendations (one must be from his/her SUNY Empire State College undergraduate primary mentor), and an interview with MAT faculty.
+The admission application process includes a review of all coursework completed, a minimum recalculated GPA of 3.2 (most recent 60 credits earned), and one recommendation.

 Note: SUNY Cobleskill undergraduates are not required to submit the application essay nor letters of recommendation and may request a waiver code for the application fee at grad@esc.edu.